 Complaints Working days from receipt

-Acknowledgement letter 5 days
+Acknowledgement On receipt

-Full response letter 15 days
+Full response 10 days

 Appeals

-Acknowledgement letter 5 days
+Acknowledgement On receipt

-Full response 15 days
+Full response 20 days

 The above table details maximum response times in working days for replies to be posted, counted from the date on which the Council first receives the complaint.
 If it becomes evident that these will not be met, the complainant should be advised before the time limit is reached.